dylanham/jquery-to-do-list/README.md

 You will be implementing CRUD features using jQuery to create, update, and destroy To-Do List Items on a single page application.

-### Iteration Zero | Creating Items with jQuery
+### Iteration Zero | Appending with jQuery

+-  Intercept the default form behavior to append a To-Do ListItem to the List.
+This does item does not have to persist through refreshing the page.

+### Iteration One | POST with jQuery

 -  Using jQuery, make the form submit a `POST` request to `list_items_controller#create`.
 This should submit parameters that create a new ListItem.
 When you refresh the page, you should see your new ListItem.
-  -  You can use [post](https://api.jquery.com/jquery.post/) or [ajax](http://api.jquery.com/jquery.ajax/).
+  -  You will likely use [ajax](http://api.jquery.com/jquery.ajax/) to make this request.
+  -  You will likely need to [serialize](https://api.jquery.com/serialize/) the data from the form for it to successfully run in the rails controller.

-### Iteration One | Updating the DOM
+### Iteration Two | Updating the DOM

 -  Update the functionality above to update the To-Do List without requiring a page refresh.
+It may be helpful to make use of the `success` setting in the `ajax` request.

-### Iteration Two | Toggling Completion
+### Iteration Three | Toggling Completion

 -  In a similar fashion to the above iterations, implement a feature which will toggle complete on the ListItem.
 This should update the DOM without a page refresh.

 ### Iteration Four | Deleting ListItems

 - Add a delete button for each ListItem.
 When clicked, it should remove the ListItem from the database as well as the DOM.
+This should persist through page refreshes.

+### Iteration Five | Extracting Rails && Javascript

+-  Create a node server with a single page which looks as close as possible to the rails root page.
+Your node server should post to the rails server (you'll have two localhost servers running), and the functionality should remain the same.